 Warnings of severe weather are usually received via public radio or the State Warning Center.
-If time and conditions permit, students may be sent home.
-However, if the weather conditions develop during school hours, without sufficient warning, students should be held at school.
-The principal will assess the situation and make an announcement to A) evacuate, B) stay in classes or C) release students to go home.
+If time and conditions permit, scholars may be sent home.
+However, if the weather conditions develop during school hours, without sufficient warning, scholars should be held at school.
+The administration will assess the situation and make an announcement to A) evacuate, B) stay in classes or C) release scholars to go home.